-THE 100 Introduction to Theatre.
+M THE 100 Introduction to Theatre.
 (3)

 Surveys theatre production from the Greeks to contemporary theatre.
 Taught in conjunction with distance learning.
 Lecture, discussion, guest artists.
 Fee.
 Prerequisite: nonmajor.
+General Studies: HU

-THE 125 Orientation to Theatre.
+M THE 125 Orientation to Theatre.
 (1)

 Orientation to university and department resources and procedures.
 Career planning and guidance.
 Attendance and written responses to theatre productions.
 Required for BA Theatre majors.
-Prerequisite: Theatre major.
+Prerequisite: Theatre premajor or major.